 I am a Teaching Assistant and Nutrition Coordinator at Barlavento and am responsible for organizing the school meals and workshops.
 I have always been very passionate about working with children on creative and educational projects focusing on health and nutrition.
 I am very happy to be part of a fantastic team in this progressive school.
 “Love food and be happy” is my motto.

-Gemma Aldridge – Foundation Teaching Assistant
+Gemma Aldridge – Early Years Foundation Stage Teaching Assistant

 I am very excited to be part of the team at Barlavento as a Teaching Assistant in the Foundation class.

 I have enjoyed working in a variety of schools, including Forest Schools, for the past few years and I am passionate about ensuring that all children have the opportunity to learn in a stimulating and safe environment.

 Prior to moving to Portugal I was manager of a large dental practice.
 I moved to Portugal with my partner and two children because we love the outdoor life and enjoy many activities as a family, including rock climbing, hiking, yoga, baking and crafts.

 I qualified as a Nursery Nurse (NNEB) in England over 30 years ago and since then I have worked in a variety of childcare settings.
 For many years I worked in Social Services in England supporting children from disadvantaged backgrounds, before taking time out to bring up my own children.

 I returned to my career in mainstream schools in the UK before transferring to the more specialised Special Educational Needs (SEN) sector where I gained new skills and qualifications.
 Just before I moved to Portugal I fostered a number of children with emotional difficulties and challenging behaviour.